HarvardPL/CIFC/README.md

 ### Semantics

+#### Important types

+Runtime environment of valid programs comprises several essential pieces of information.
+We model the information using the following types:

+- **Method Definition**: A method definition is composed of class name, method identifier, class for the parameters, parameter identifiers, and the body of the method: `cn -> id -> cn -> id -> tm -> method_def`.
+- **Class Definition**: A class definition is composed of class name, a list of fields, and a list of method definitions: `cn -> (list field) -> (list method_def) -> CLASS`.
+- **Object Identifier**: Object addresses are modeled using a special type: object identifers `nat -> oid`.
-Object addresses are modeled as object identifers, `id`.
-A function `id -> option tm` is used to abstractly model stack frames.
+- **Stack Frame**: Stack frames are abstractly modeled as a function `id -> option tm`.
+It maps variable identifiers to their values.
+- **Heap**:

+Evaluating a valid program requires some essential pieces of information.
+These pieces are  of a valid program

 The heap is simply modeled as a list of heap objects (* garbage collections not modeled *).
-Heap objects are indexed using their object identifers.
 Contents of a heap objects are modeled as `CLASS -> FieldMap -> Label -> heapObj`.

+A program is valid only if it has
+We defined several structures to store information.

+- class table maps from class names to their definitions: `cn -> option CLASS`.
+-

+implemented several lookup functions to retrieve contents from various places.

+-
+Several lookup functions are created to retrieve contents from stack frames and heaps.

+#### Reduction

+The reduction semantics of the language are documented using the small-step reduction semantics.
+The reduction is defined as an inductive relation: `config -> config -> Prop`.
+We

+### Well-formedness

+#### Well-formedness of stack frames

+#### Well-formedness of heap

+- property 1
+- property 1

+### Low-equivalence

+### Type system

+#### Progress

+#### Preservation

+### Non-interference